ed-kung/CSUN-Econ-433/group-project.md

 ## Grading

 - Progress Reports (15 pts)
-- Research Report / Position Paper (25 pts)
-- Presentation (20 pts)
+- Final Report and Presentation (100 pts)

 Each progress report is a draft of the final paper.
 Each draft is worth 5 points and will simply be graded on whether or not you followed instructions and listened to feedback, not on the accuracy of the results or the polish of the report.